 Read this article in EN?

-So, if you want to know whether Amazon or eBay is better to start a business, you've come to the right place.
+If you want to know whether eBay or Amazon is better to start an ecommerce business, you've come to the right place.

 Let's dive right in.